Fuchsia Platform API evolution guidelines

 When a FIDL library has more than one .fidl file, the library should include a separate overview.fidl file and the @available attribute should be written in that file along with a documentation comment describing the library.
 See the FIDL style guide for more information.

-Every API in the partner SDK category is opted into static compatibility testing in CI/CQ.
+Every API in the "partner" SDK category is opted into static compatibility testing in CI/CQ.
 These tests fail when an API changes in backward incompatible ways.
-If your API is unstable, consider adding it to the internal or experimental SDK categories to prevent partners from depending on it and to opt out of static compatibility tests, allowing the API to change freely.
-Once the API is stable, add it to the partner category.
+New libraries do not specify an SDK category, preventing them from being exposed to partners, excluding them from compatibility tests, and allowing the API to change freely.
+Once the API is stable and the library has gone through API calibration, specify the "partner" category.

 Replacing FIDL APIs